 Should an AI system be banned if its design fails to prevent the creation of harmful or illegal content?

-AI concept to learn: AI safety guardrails
+AI concept to learn: AI Safety Guardrails

-Ai safety guardrails are technical restrictions designed to prevent models from generating harmful content.
+AI safety guardrails are technical restrictions designed to prevent models from generating harmful content.
 They act as a digital shield to monitor prompts and filter out unethical responses.
 Developers must test these continuously to ensure systems remain helpful without being abused.

 [The Billion Hopes Research Team shares the latest AI updates for learning and awareness.
 Various sources are used.
 All copyrights acknowledged.
 This is not a professional, financial, personal or medical advice.
 Please consult domain experts before making decisions.
 Feedback welcome!]